lriverawong/analytical-genomics-notes/README.md

 - CNV (Copy Number Variants)
     - regions with a duplication in the DNA or a deletion
     - can be identified by quantitative array hybridization assays or by whole genome sequencing
+### Thousand Genomes and 29 Mammals Project
+- monitoring conservation of function by sequence conservation within or between species
+- thousand genomes
+    - examination of evolutionary signatures identifies SCEs (synonymous constraint elements) and evidence of positive selection
+    - (29 mammals project) - at least 5.5% of human genome has undergone purifying selection and locate contraint elements covering ~4.2% of the genome
+        - purifying selection = negative selection = selective removal of alleles that are deleterious - this can result in stabalizing selection
+            - ex. carriers of the harmful point mutation have fewer offspring each generation, reducing the frequency of the mutation in the gene pool
+        - Synonymous constraint elements (SCEs) are protein-coding genomic regions with very low synonymous mutation rates believed to carry additional, overlapping functions
+            - protein structural disorder provides evolutionary advantage when accommodating multiple overlapping functions in coding regions.

 ## W10
 ### DNA Methylation and CpG Island